 Housing and Residence Life is excited to offer new and innovative Living Learning Communities (LLCs) for Augusta University students.
 These LLCs are comprised of academic and interest-based specific communities.
 Click below for additional details.

-The Science & Math LLC – an LLC offered through the College of Science & Mathematics is designed to provide a supportive residential learning opportunity open to incoming first year students who want to live on campus.
+The Science & Math LLC –an LLC offered through the College of Science & Mathematics—is designed to provide a supportive residential learning opportunity to incoming first-year students.
+The Science & Math LLC is open to students with majors in the College of Math & Science only!

 Why should I live in an LLC?